-In the event that you must submit an assignment electronically, I will use the date I receive the assignment in my mailbox to determine the late penalty (if any) but will only grade the assignment once I receive a hardcopy.
+In the event that you must submit an assignment electronically, I will use the date I receive the assignment in my mailbox to determine the late penalty but will only grade the assignment once I receive a hardcopy.
 No hardcopy, no grade.
 It is your responsibility to ensure that I receive all assignments/exam papers.
-Late assignments will be assessed a penalty.
+Late assignments will be assessed a penalty of 10% per day, including weekends.
 Early assignments may be handed in to the same locations as late assignments (but will of course not be assessed a late penalty).

-Grading Scale:
+Grading Scale

+5 -

-Α+ 96-100% B+ 80-84% C+ 67-71% D+ 54-58%
+A+ 96-100% B+ 80-84% C+ 67-71% D+ 54-58%

-Α 90-95% В 76-79% С 63-66% D 50-53%
+А 90-95% В 76-79% С 63-66% D 50-53%

-Α- 85-89% B- 72-75% C- 59-62% F 0-49%
+A- 85-89% B- 72-75% C- 59-62% F 0-49%

 As stated in the University Calendar, it is at the instructor's discretion to round off either upward or downward to determine a final grade when the average of term work and final examinations is between two letter grades.
-In this course, to determine final letter grades, final percentage grades will be rounded up or down to the nearest whole percentage (i.e., 89.5% will be rounded up to 90%; 89.4% will be rounded down to 89%, etc.).
+In this course there will be no rounding up of final grades, especially in light of the opportunities students have to increase their final grade via bonus credits.

-Lecture Schedule:
+Lecture Schedule